 Consistency levels in Azure Cosmos DB

 Distributed databases that rely on replication for high availability, low latency, or both, make the fundamental tradeoff between the read consistency vs. availability, latency, and throughput.
 Most commercially available distributed databases ask developers to choose between the two extreme consistency models: strong consistency and eventual consistency.
 The linearizability or the strong consistency model is the gold standard of data programmability.
-But it adds a steep price of higher latency (in steady state) and reduced availability (during failures).
-On the other hand, eventual consistency offers higher availability and better performance, but is hard to program applications.
+But it adds a price of higher latency (in steady state) and reduced availability (during failures).
+On the other hand, eventual consistency offers higher availability and better performance, but makes it hard to program applications.

 Scope of the read consistency